moustic999/bosch-thermostat-http-client-python/README.md

-# buderus-client-python
+# bosch-thermostat-http-client-python
-Python3 asyncio package to talk to Buderus KM200
+Python3 asyncio package to talk to Bosch Thermostats, especially for Buderus KM200/KM50 and Nefit IP modules used in Enviline heat pumps

 example :
 ```python